Tito Puente: The Palladium Era

 Puente is one of the subjects of La Época – The Palladium Era, a documentary about the Palladium era in New York, Cuban music and rhythms, mambo and salsa as dances and music and much more.
 The documentary discusses many of Puente's, as well as Arsenio Rodríguez's, contributions and features interviews with some of the musicians Puente recorded with.

 Beginning in the 1950s, Americans fell in love with mambo.
-In New York City, the Palladium Ballroom was the “Home of the Mambo.”
+In New York City, the Palladium Ballroom was the "Home of the Mambo."
 It had been converted from the Alma Dance Studio into a nightclub by Tommy Morton in 1946.

 Machito, who was popular and sold lots of records, was hired along with musicians to play all kinds of music for the dancers.
 Machito sought to bring in black and Latino consumers from Harlem that normally frequented the Savoy or Park Place Ballroom.
 Machito and Morton hired Federico Pagani, leader of the Happy Boys, to promote Latino dance.

 Their next step was starting a Sunday promotion called the Blen Blen Club, and they gave away discount cards at both subway stations and bus stops.
-By the first Sunday, there was a mob waiting in line at four o’clock in the afternoon.
+By the first Sunday, there was a mob waiting in line at four o'clock in the afternoon.
 On this night six bands were hired with Noro Morales and Jose Curbelo headlining.
 These bands brought in Latino, Black, and White people.
 This launched the Palladium era.

 Afro-Cubans were the first band to go to the Palladium and bring uptown beats and dancing to Broadway.
-This was the first venue where the children of immigrants came to dance to music that wasn’t what their parents listened to.
+This was the first venue where the children of immigrants came to dance to music that was not what their parents listened to.
 On Broadway and 7th, 53rd and 54th street had to be closed down because of the long lines around the block.
-Wednesday’s and Friday-Sunday’s were dedicated to the mecca of Latin music.
+Wednesday's and Friday-Sunday's were dedicated to the mecca of Latin music.
 Given that this was post-World War II, people were happily spending money given the economic boom and the desire to have a good time.

-The Palladium needed multiple bands to keep the Blen Blen Club going since Machito wasn’t always available.
-Pagani knew Puente from the Happy Boys and heard an “arousing” tune Puente was working on that “made [his] blood turn cold.”
-Machito hired Puente to play on Sunday’s and had him put together a group called the Picadilly Boys.
+The Palladium needed multiple bands to keep the Blen Blen Club going since Machito was not always available.
+Pagani knew Puente from the Happy Boys and heard an "arousing" tune Puente was working on that "made [his] blood turn cold."
+Machito hired Puente to play on Sundays and had him put together a group called the Picadilly Boys.

 People also enjoyed seeing the rivalry between Machito, Tito Puente, and Tito Rodriguez.
 Puente and Rodriguez constantly wanted to outdo each other and individually improved to increase the competition.

 The Palladium was the home of the mambo until it closed in 1966.